 - When: February 2 or 3

-Tet (Vietnamese New Year) is the largest celebration in Vietnam and typically falls on the same dates as Lunar New Year.
+Tet (Vietnamese New Year) is the largest celebration in Vietnam and typically coincides with the same dates as Lunar New Year.

-The country grinds to a halt to observe the New Year with shows, parades, firecrackers, and general chaos.
-Although Tet is a very colorful, exciting time to travel in Vietnam, plan well in advance for accommodation and transportation!
+Vietnam observes the New Year with street shows, parades, firecrackers, big fireworks, and general chaos, particularly in Saigon.
+Although Tet is a colorful, exciting time to travel in Vietnam, plan well in advance for accommodation and transportation!

 - Where: Throughout Vietnam

-- When: Dates change; usually the same as Lunar New Year in January or February
+- When: Usually the same as Lunar New Year in January or February

 Christmas in Asia